umairkhan1998/ANPR/README.md

-# License Plate Extraction with YOLOv10 and PaddleOCR & Save Data to SQL Database
+# ANPR SYSTEM using Yolov8 and paddle_ocr

 ## How to run: